RECORD & HONORS

 2008 ITA Region III Assistant Coach of the Year

-The Vols have finished in the top 25 nationally the last six seasons, including the top 10 from 2008 through 2011.
+The Vols have finished in the top 25 nationally six of the last seven seasons, including the top 10 from 2008 through 2011.
 The team captured back-to-back SEC regular-season titles for the first time in program history in 2010 and 2011 and reached the finals of the NCAA Championships in 2010.
 In 2011, the team assumed the No. 1 national ranking for the first time since 1990.

-In 2014, the Vols advanced to the round of 16 by advancing through a road regional for the first time in program history.
-The year was ultimately highlighted by Tennessee's first NCAA doubles championship in 34 years.
+The 2014 season was ultimately highlighted by Tennessee's first NCAA doubles championship in 34 years.
 Mikelis Libietis and Hunter Reese outlasted Ohio State's Peter Kobelt and Kevin Metka 7-6, 6-7, 7-6 in the title match.
+Woodruff coached Libietis and Reese to three national titles in two seasons (2013 ITA All-American, 2014 NCAA Championships, 2014 ITA All-American).
+They also won the 2014 Knoxville Challenger, becoming the first college team ever to do so.

 "I can't even begin to tell you how vital Chris Woodruff is to this program," Winterbotham said.
 "First, he's one of the greatest players in the world so when he tells our players something to work on, they know they need to listen.
 Second, he bleeds orange.
 His support and love for this University is unwavering and I think he passes that love on to our team.